 If your employer offers direct deposit of your paychecks, take advantage of it.
 Another great idea is to have only what you need for bills and daily living (that figure you came up with on your budget a minute ago) deposited into your checking account, and have the rest go into the savings account.
 If you don’t see the money, you are less often to miss it when it goes into savings.

-This is by far the biggest advantage when it comes to getting your retirement savings started.
-Most company sponsored 401(k) plans offer an employer match percentage.
-This means that for every dollar you put into your account, your employer will match a percentage of that dollar with free money also put into your account.
+This is by far the most significant advantage when it comes to getting your retirement savings started.
+Most companies sponsored 401(k) plans offer an employer match percentage.
+This means that for every dollar you put into your account, your employer will match a portion of that dollar with free money also put into your account.
 This can be the quickest and easiest way to start building a nice retirement fund for your future.

-Some of us are just the kind of people who need to see immediate reward for doing something we all know we already should be doing anyways.
+Some of us are just the kind of people who need to see immediate rewards for doing something we all know we already should be doing anyway.
 If this is the case for you, enroll in a program that rewards you for shopping or spending your money on things you already buy.

 Another similar incentive would be to sign up for an account that helps and encourages you to save for specific goals.

-Saving money can be difficult, but it really doesn’t have to be.
+Saving money can be difficult, but it doesn’t have to be.
 It is a matter of making the right decisions and taking action towards a more financially stable future for yourself.
-Let’s face it: nobody is going to save for your future like you can.
-Once you make some simple adjustments in your spending habits, it will begin to get easier and you may not even notice the money going into savings before you get that chance to spend it.
-You just have to start the ball rolling.
+Let’s face it: nobody is going to save for your future as you can.
+Once you make some simple adjustments in your spending habits, it will begin to get more comfortable and you may not even notice the money going into savings before you had that opportunity to spend it.
+You have to start the ball rolling.